JulianAbhari/archlinux.github.io/index.md

 ## Arch-Installation

+Before you start I want to preface by saying that this is the first time I've ever installed arch so each command might not have that much info explaining why it's used.
+Another thing I can't stress enough is to take snapshots after each step and preferably after each sub-step, I can't tell you just how useful it was for me to immediately back up into an immediate snapshot.

 1. After you’ve loaded in your iso into your vm-ware environment and configured your virtualization to have the correct amount of memory and storage, verify the boot mode by entering this command: `ls /sys/firmware/efi/efivars`
 - If the directory exists then the system is booted in UEFI mode